auth0/wordpress/readme.txt

 == Screenshots ==

 1. The new login page on WordPress
+2. Twenty Seventeen theme with login widget
-2. The admin to configure the plugin
+3. The admin to configure the plugin
-3. The new plugin quick setup
-4. Get info about the supported enterprise connections
+4. Set up Enterprise connections
-5. Set up the Auth0 widgets
+5. Set up the Auth0 widget
-6. Your home page with the login widget enabled

 == Technical Notes ==